sindresorhus/shell-history/readme.md

 Get the path of the file containing the shell history.

-On Windows, this will return either the `HISTFILE` environment variable, or `undefined`.
+On Windows, this will return either the `HISTFILE` environment variable or `undefined`.

 ### shellHistory.parse(string)